yoramvandevelde/wp-cli_attack_object_cache/README.md

 As an extra security layer most hosting companies might choose to disable the execution of PHP system commands and process calls.
 This makes it a lot harder for attackers.
 As they might have gotten access to the WordPress installation, they cannot call system commands.
 So what to do when you have access to a WordPress installation and want to escalate privileges to someone with more than just a sandboxed PHP proces?

 This is where object caching comes in.
 Persistent object caching is a caching strategy that stores PHP objects (for example arrays) on disk or in memory.
 When another request is done instead of sending the same database queries it gets the object from the cache.
-This can speed up the request sites that do a lot of database queries.
+This can speed up the requested sites that do a lot of database queries.

 In WordPress this can be enabled through the optional wp-content/object-cache.php file.
 This file is intended for caching plugins to provide persistent object caching for WordPress objects.
 This file is not part of WordPress core but is loaded on startup if it exists by wp-includes/load.php: